 If conservative treatments do not relieve your pain, surgically returning your toe to its proper position is possible.
 Procedures vary according to the severity of the condition, but most involve removing swollen tissue surrounding the big toe joint, removing part of the bone and realigning it, or possibly even fusing the bones in place.
 Whichever bunion surgery you choose, remember, there is no guarantee that the condition will not return.
 You must strictly adhere to instructions if you don’t want the bump to return and bother you again.

 If you are noticing a bony protrusion at the base of your big toe, contact us at Carolina Podiatry.
 We can help you slow the progression and live an active healthy life despite your bump!
-Just call (803) 285-1411 for our Lancaster, SC, location or (803) 548-FEET (3338) to reach our Fort Mill office.
+Just call (803) 285-1411 for our Lancaster, SC, location or (803) 548-FEET (3338) to reach our Indian Land office.
 Brandon Percival, DPM, Julie Percival, DPM, and William Harris IV, DPM, are here to help you with all of your foot care needs.